Unbalanced Triangle Detection and Enumeration Hardness for Unions of Conjunctive Queries: Introduction

-Proving that a query is contained in the class $\DelayClin$ can be achieved by a variety of algorithmic techniques, coupled with insights into the query structure.
-However, proving that a query is unconditionally \emph{not} contained in this class is, to the best of our knowledge, impossible with the state-of-the-art lower bound techniques for the RAM model.
-Therefore, one must resort to \emph{conditional lower bounds}: Start from a hypothesis on the time complexity of a well-studied problem and design a reduction to your problem of choice; this proves a lower bound that holds conditional on the starting hypothesis.
+Proving that a query belongs to the class $\DelayClin$ can be achieved by a variety of algorithmic techniques, coupled with insights into the query structure.
+However, proving that a query is unconditionally \emph{not} contained in this class is beyond the state-of-the-art lower bound techniques for the RAM model.
+Therefore, one must resort to \emph{conditional lower bounds}.
+That is, start from a hypothesis on the time complexity of a well-studied problem and design a reduction from your problem of choice; this proves a lower bound that holds conditional on the starting hypothesis.
 While such a conditional lower bound is no absolute impossibility result, it identifies an algorithmic breakthrough that is necessary to find better algorithms for your problem of choice, and thus it yields strong evidence that no better algorithm exists.
-This paradigm is studied in the field of \emph{fine-grained complexity theory} and has been successfully applied to obtain tight conditional lower bounds for many different problems, see, e.g., \cite{williams2018some,Bringmann19}.
+This paradigm has been successfully applied in the field of \emph{fine-grained complexity theory} to obtain tight conditional lower bounds for many different problems, see, e.g., \cite{williams2018some,Bringmann19}.
 When searching for dichotomies (that characterize which problems in a class admit efficient algorithms), research aiming for lower bounds (conditional or not) has another advantage.
-The reductions showing hardness often succeed only in some of the cases.
+The reductions showing hardness often succeed only in some cases.
 This brings out the other cases, directing us to focus our attention where we have hope for finding efficient algorithms without a major computational breakthrough.
 This approach has been useful for finding tractable cases that were previously unknown~\cite{DBLP:conf/pods/CarmeliK19}.